 The new monitoring wells will be surveyed to determine the horizontal locations and vertical elevations.
-At the same time, the limits of Site 110 will be surveyed in the field and marked with stakes; coordinates will be recorded so that the physical limits of the site can be documented and recreated in the future, if necessary.
 Water level measurements will be taken over several dates to determine the groundwater flow direction.

-Each of the four wells will be sampled and analyzed for TCL VOCs, SVOCs, and pesticide/PCBs, TAL metals, and cyanide.
-The presumed downgradient wells MW-4-2020 and MW-7-2020 will also be analyzed for PFAS and 1,4-dioxane.
+Each of the nine wells will be sampled and analyzed for TCL VOCs, SVOCs, and pesticide/PCBs, TAL metals, and cyanide.
+The six shallow wells will also be sampled for PFAS and 1,4-dioxane.